manolodd/manolodd.github.io/education.md

   - "/assets/img/education_cover.jpg"
 ---

 At this stage in life, I’m not sure it’s necessary to list every course and degree I’ve ever completed 🙂.
-I even question whether it’s still common or useful to do so in a 21st-century résumé.
+I even question whether it’s still common or useful to do so in a 21st-century resume.
 So instead, I’ll simply mention the qualifications that most directly support my professional work today.

 ### Academic Background